"Being part of the IT team means you get to help create tomorrow's bank-insurer."

 “Augmented reality, virtual reality, speech technology ... when I see how much effort KBC puts into IT and technology innovations, I'm absolutely amazed”, says blockchain developer Matthieu.
 “As bank-insurer you have to ready for the tomorrow's world and create new business models.
 IT has a crucial role to play in that long-term thinking.”

-Discover here how Matthieu contributes to innovation at
+Discover here how Matthieu contributes to innovation at KBC.

 From classroom to dynamic working environment

 With a Bachelor's in Applied Informatics and a Master's in Multimedia and Information Technology under his belt, twelve years ago Matthieu (34) made a conscious decision to work for a large company.
 “At that time I didn't know exactly what I wanted.
 But I did know that informatics was ‘my thing’.
 So I hoped that at KBC I would get the opportunity to move around internally and to grow.
 That was clearly the case: I've worked on various projects and encounter a wide range of technologies in my work.” explains Matthieu.
 “As part of my university course, I learned to program in COBOL and with this knowledge I started at KBC as an application engineer on a mainframe.
 Later I became a technical designer for mainframe, Windows and Linux.
 My designs ended up with developers who could then transform them into applications.

 For almost a year I was part of an experimental big data project, after which I focused on Microsoft Dynamics, a CRM package used by the bank branches, insurance agents and KBC Live.
 About a year ago, I joined the Blockchain Solution Lab.